Arnica CO2-to Extract – Organic

 About The Oil

-This Arnica, in the form of Arnica montana CO2 flower extract, is emulsified in organic Sunflower oil to standardize the 'active' compounds which are exceptionally potent.
+Arnica, in the form of Arnica montana CO2 flower extract, is emulsified in organic sunflower oil to standardize the 'active' compounds which are exceptionally potent.
 These active compounds are known for easing discomfort and reducing swelling.

 THERAPEUTICS DESCRIBED BY AROMATHERAPY SPECIALISTS